cwinkelmann/deepfaune/README.md

 ---
+# FOR MAC USERS
+---

+At that time, we still have a bug with Mac OS... stay in touch, we're about to find a solution ;-)

+---
-# FOR LINUX USERS (or MAC/WINDOWS USERS used to Python)
+# FOR LINUX USERS
 ---

 ### 1. Get the source code of the latest release, directly from this site.